JoshuaCarter/Vanguard-40k/readme.md

 #### Be an alternative way to play 40k for experienced players:

-- Quicker games that are easier to squeeze into a busy schedule.
+- Quicker games.
-- Fewer models to transport.
+- Easier to transport.
-- Very quick to learn for existing 40k players.
+- Simple to learn.